agraef/apcmini/koala-sampler.md

 As mentioned above, right now it is difficult to run the koala-sampler patch and Koala on the same (Linux, Mac, or Windows) computer, because Koala insists on connecting to *all* available MIDI inputs.
 It goes without saying that this kind of setup can easily wreak havoc, because Koala sees a whole lot of additional MIDI data that may interfere with the MIDI data from the patch that it is intended to see.

 On Linux, it is possible to work around this obstacle, because ALSA has utilities to control exactly which MIDI devices a running application is connected to.
 Thus, on Linux you want to disable all of Koala's ALSA MIDI input connections except the connection to Pd's second output port.
-The most convenient way to achieve this is to use the [aj-snapshot](https://aj-snapshot.sourceforge.io/) program with the koala-alsa.xml snapshot file included in the distribution.
+The most convenient way to achieve this is to use the [aj-snapshot](https://aj-snapshot.sourceforge.io/) program with the koala-alsa.xml snapshot file included in the distribution (this can be found in the koala-sampler subdirectory).
 Basically, after launching Koala just run `aj-snapshot -rax koala-alsa.xml` in the terminal and you should be set.
 Note that you'll have to re-run this command every time you launch Koala.
 Please check the snapshot file for details; you may also want to edit this file to adjust it to your setup.

 Unfortunately, I don't know of any such procedure for Mac and Windows.
 That said, the MIDI implementation described above has been designed so that at least *some* of the functionality provided by the patch will work even in this situation.
 Specifically, the provided MIDI mapping will make sure that Koala only interprets the MIDI data that it's supposed to see, as long as you don't switch Koala to keyboard mode.